08Uzair/Radiantly-Assignment/README.md

 ---

 ## 🌟 Features
-- 📦 **Displays Pokémon Data**: Fetches and displays Pokémon names and images in responsive cards.
+- 📦 **Displays Pokémon Data**: Fetches and displays Pokemon names and images in responsive cards.
-- 🔍 **Search Functionality**: Allows users to search for Pokémon by name.
+- 🔍 **Search Functionality**: Allows users to search for Pokemon by name.
 - 💻 **Built with React**: Developed using React, Axios for API calls, and Tailwind CSS for styling.

 ## 🚀 Getting Started